Reading Room Regulations

 1 journal article

 All copying is at the discretion of the staff member on duty.
-The Archive reserves the right to refuse permission to any individual to copy any material in its collection.
+The IAA reserves the right to refuse permission to any individual to copy any material in its collection.

-Hi-resolution digital copies of material held by the Archive can be ordered.
+Digital copies of material held by the IAA can be ordered.
 These are supplied at a resolution of 300dpi in JPEG format.
 Charges vary depending on the nature and size of the material to be scanned.
-The relevant scale of fees is available in the reading room.
+The relevant scale of fees is available in the Reading Room.
 Orders for scans take two weeks to process.